 The bottom-line: A Bachelor in Emergency Management degree offers many career options within the field of fire science and emergency services.

 Note — With the recent popularity of MOOCs — Massive Open Online courses — many degree program coursework is now available to anyone who owns a computer and has Internet access.
 And while there are free online fire courses with certificate programs offered, there is a cost to obtain a copy of the written certificate.
 Be certain to read the fine details for any free online fire courses with certificate offering.

 Firefighting is a risky business.
 As such, firefighters and fire science professionals must meet professional standards and the physical demands of the job.
 Both professional and volunteer firefighters must demonstrate the physical fitness required of this position.

 Of note, volunteer firefighters account for about 2/3 of all firefighters in the country.

 While there are no specific industry licenses issued to become a fire professional, an applicant is required to write to the fire department of their choice to schedule a test of one’s physical abilities.
-The physical part of the exam is designed to determine if the interested party is capable of managing what can be enormous amounts of stress, as a firefighter.
+The physical part of the exam is designed to determine if the interested party is capable of managing what can be enormous amounts of physical efforts firefighters endure.

 Training and Certification

 While each state’s regulations vary, many states require the more elevated positions of a Fire Investigator, Fire Officer, Fire Chief, and Fire Inspectors to hold appropriate certification.
 Typically, fire science certification is earned through successfully completing a fire science certificate online NFPA (the National Fire Protection Association) program or an NFPA- based program at a local professional school.
 At any degree level (even a master’s degree) professionals in emergency response can benefit from further training and certifications.